webyda/skick/README.md

    actors can add themselves if they provide a service to other actors and from which actors can request addresses to service providers.
-3. If there are several shards in the cluster, it will communicate with the other shards to ensure it has up to date information about which services are available on the other actors, as well as telling the other actors which services it provides.
+3. If there are several shards in the cluster, it will communicate with the other shards to ensure it has up to date information about which services and actor types are available on the other shards, as well as telling the other shards which services and actor types it provides.
 4. It helps spawn actors

 Most of these functions are not exposed to the user through the actual shard actor object.
-Instead, the shard injects helpers into all actors so that they can be accessed through the shard instance.
+Instead, the shard injects helpers into all actors so that they can be accessed through any Actor instance.
 Actors can also be spawned by sending a message to the shard, but this is primarily meant for spawning shards remotely.

-### The Websocket Actor
+### The WebsocketActor
-If a websocket server has been requested, a special Websocket Actor will be instantiated.
+If a websocket server has been requested, a special `WebsocketActor` will be instantiated.
 It maintains its own collection of websocket handlers called *sessions* and *subsessions* as well as so called *handshake sequences*.
-These are abstractions of lower level actor functionality, to which websocket connections have been affixed. the exact details are complicated enough to warrant their own chapter, but these special actors live in their own universe, which is managed by the websocket actor.
-The Websocket actor also ensures that the actors associated with the connection live and die together, and that they are both stopped when the connection terminates.
+These are abstractions of lower level actors, to which websocket connections have been affixed.
+The exact details are complicated enough to warrant their own chapter, but these special actors live in their own universe, which is managed by the `WebsocketActor`.
+The `WebsocketActor` also ensures that the actors associated with the connection live and die together, and that they are both stopped when the connection terminates.

 ## The Session and the Subsession
-In the previous sections, we discussed features that live, so to speak, inside the clean room that your back end should be.
-However, for our back end to be useful for anything, it has to be able to communicate with the outside world.
+In the previous sections, we discussed features that live, so to speak, inside the clean room that your backend should be.
+However, for our backend to be useful for anything, it has to be able to communicate with the outside world.
 Most importantly, it has to be able to communicate with clients over the internet.
 Skick's main method for this is to use *websockets*.
 Websockets allow bidirectional